Mr-Hadoop-Hotshot/bone-tumor-classification-BTXRD/README.md

-# AI-Driven Bone Tumor Classification and Segmentation
+# 🌟AI-Driven Bone Tumor Classification and Segmentation🌟

 This repository contains code, notebooks, and results for bone tumor classification and segmentation in X-rays using AI, transfer learning, and attention-based deep networks.
 The project leverages the BTXRD dataset and pre-trained models for improved accuracy and generalization.